frantic0/sema-engine/README.md

 [![Website](https://img.shields.io/website?url=https%3A%2F%2Fsema.codes)](https://frantic0.github.io/sema-engine/)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/frantic0/sema-engine/blob/main/LICENSE)

 *sema-engine* is a Javascript library that provides a high-performance audio engine for modern Web applications, with an easy-to-use API.
-It was extracted from [sema](https://github.com/mimic-sussex/sema), an app developed with @[chriskiefer](https://github.com/chriskiefer) and @[thormagnusson](https://github.com/thormagnusson), and refactored for project MIMIC.
+It was extracted from [sema](https://github.com/mimic-sussex/sema), an app developed with @[chriskiefer](https://github.com/chriskiefer) and @[thormagnusson](https://github.com/thormagnusson), and refactored for the [MIMICproject.com](https://mimicproject.com/about).

 *sema-engine* builds upon the following components: